CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 > [!NOTE]
 > Containers have a default working directory.
 Azure Batch tasks _don't_ default to starting in the container's own default working directory.
 In this tutorial, we _would_ like to start our tasks in the container's working directory.
 For that reason, `setup_job.py` contains [this line](https://github.com/cdcent/cfa-forecast-renewal-ww/blob/91080eaf42ad63f3b1de9e89c6221f58fa55a941/batch/setup_job.py#L70), which explicitly instructs Azure to use the container's default working directory.

 In our example, `setup_job.py` creates a bunch of tasks.
-All of them consist of running the following command for different values of `{config_index}` (an integer), `{job_type}` (one of `fit` and `postprocess`), and `{model}` (one of `ww` and `hosp`):
+All of them consist of running the following command for different values of `{config_index}` (an integer), `{model}` (one of `ww` and `hosp`),  `{task_type}` (one of `fit` and `postprocess`).
 ```
-Rscript run_eval.R {config_index} input/config/eval/example_eval_config.yaml input/params.toml {model} {job_type}
+Rscript run_eval.R {config_index} input/config/eval/example_eval_config.yaml input/params.toml {model} {task_type}
 ```

 Invoking the command above performs either model fitting or model postprocessing for one of the forecasting problems specified in `example_eval_config.yaml`.
 A "forecasting problem" here means a forecast for a given location and date.
 Each forecasting problem has a corresponding `config_index` in the evaluation configuration `.yaml` file.
-For example, this command starts a fitting job for the wastewater model with the 3rd entry in `example_eval_config.yaml`:
+For example, this command runs model fitting with the wastewater model for the 3rd entry in `example_eval_config.yaml`:
 ```
 Rscript run_eval.R 3 input/config/eval/example_eval_config.yaml input/params.toml ww fit
 ```
-This command starts a post-processing job for the 6th entry in the config for the hospital admissions-only model:
+This command runs model post-processing with the hospital admissions-only model for the 6th entry in the config:
 ```
 Rscript pipeline/run_eval.R 6 input/config/eval/example_eval_config.yaml input/params.toml hosp postprocess
 ```